sambkr/EngineBench/README.md

 ### Model Training
 To train a model, use one of the following scripts based on the model type defined in your config file:
-For a UNet or UNETR model:
+For a UNet, UNETR or CNO model:
 ```bash
 python train.py --config configs/test_config.yaml
 ```